RRethy/tcount/README.md

 # Quick Start

+**Note: A dependency broke the release build by modifying its tagged version, execution only works via `cargo run` atm.**

 Simply run `tcount` in your project root to count tokens and files and print the results grouped by Language.
 E.g.,

 ```bash